mo-azfar/OTRS-Ticket-Auto-Allocation/README.md

 		- Only work when ticket in State "new" || Lock status "unlock" || Current owner "root@localhost".

-1. Admin must create a new Generic Agent (GA) with option to execute custom module.
+1. .OPM will auto create Generic Agent to execute this module on ticket create.
+If not, create it manually.

-- Name: Anything
+- Name: ZZZTicket AutoAllocation
 - Event Based Execution
 	-- Ticket::TicketCreate
 - Select Tickets